edenartlab/docs/docs/guides/creation.md

 - **Override prompts** which allows you to optionally use a custom prompt to optimize towards in addition to each keyframe, similar to **Prompts** in /interpolate.
 - **Fading smoothness**: low values will result in a rich visual journey, while higher values will look more like alpha-fading but will also be smoother.
 Values above 0.4 are almost never needed.
 - **Keyframe strength** is the strength of the keyframes during interpolation.
 Setting this to 1.0 will exactly reproduce the init imgs at some point in the video, while lower values will allow the video to drift away from your uploaded images.

+### /img2vid
+This is a simple animation endpoint that takes a single input image and generates an animated video from it.
+It supports the default arguments like resolution, n_steps and n_frames (which determines how long the final animation will be).
+There's an optional toggle called "loop" which tries to create an animation thats a seamless loop.

+### /txt2vid
+Txt2vid turns a single prompt or list of prompts into a video animation.
+This is similar to /interpolate, but uses an actual video model, leading to more realistic video output.
+This endpoint is perfect to visualize narratives driven by prompts.

+### /vid2vid
+Vid2vid takes a single input video or animation (can be a .mp4 file but also a .GIF) and a single style image and tries to recreate the input video in the style of the style image.
+Behind the scenes, this endpoint uses controlnet to mainting the motion in the input video and IP_adapter to apply the style from the image to the video.
+Note that this endpoint can require some experimentation to get good results, some style img + input video combinations work much better than others!

 ## Creating with concepts